-The command nsupdate -l sends update requests to localhost, and signs them using the session key.
+The command nsupdate -l implements this feature, sending requests to localhost and signing them using the key retrieved from the session key file.

 Other rule definitions look like this:

 '''

 ( grant | deny ) identity nametype name types

 '''

 Each rule grants or denies privileges.
 Once a message has successfully matched a rule, the operation is immediately granted or denied and no further rules are examined.
 A rule is matched when the signer matches the identity field, the name matches the name field in accordance with the nametype field, and the type matches the types specified in the type field.